rki-mf1/2023-Workshop-MISSIoN-Nanopore/day02-wednesday/hands-on.md

 Also assemble the FASTQ data that is in this archive.
 Inspect the assembly graph.
 Can you find out which bacterial species is in the sample?

+## Bonus 3

+Download a reference genome FASTA for _E. coli_ from [NCBI](https://www.ncbi.nlm.nih.gov/genome/?term=txid562[orgn]&shouldredirect=false).
+Also download an annotation file (e.g. in GFF format).
+Now, use `minimap2` to map your _E. coli_ reads to the reference genome.
+Visualize the mapping in IGV and also load the annotation file as an additional track.
+Now, specifically investigate the two genome regions:

+* position 1,325,600 bp
+* position 1,362,500 bp

+What do you see in both regions?
+Can you tell if a gene located in one or the other region is somehow affected by the event you can observe?